Codesee-io/docs-maps/docs/prs.md

 ### Mark files as viewed

-When reviewing a code review, it can be helpful to mark files as "Reviewed" to keep track of progress.
-When viewing a file diff, click the checkbox in the top right to mark the file as "Reviewed":
+When performing a code review, it can be helpful to note files that have undergone review to keep track of progress.
+When viewing a file diff, click the checkbox on the top right to mark the file as "Reviewed":

 ![Interact with a Review Map](img/reviewed.gif)